suffolklibraries/sljekyll/volunteer/index.md

 * We're looking for volunteers to help run our new **[Sporting Memories reminiscence sessions](/events-activities/sporting-memories/)** at [Hadleigh Library](/libraries/hadleigh-library/), [Ipswich County Library](/libraries/ipswich-county-library/), [Lowestoft Library](/libraries/lowestoft-library/), [Newmarket Library](/libraries/newmarket-library/), [Stowmarket Library](/libraries/stowmarket-library/) and [Sudbury Library](/libraries/sudbury-library/)

-* We occasionally advertise volunteering opportunities on the [Volunteer Suffolk website](http://volunteersuffolk.org.uk/get-involved)

 To find out more about what our volunteers do, see our [volunteer case studies](/volunteer/volunteer-case-studies/)

 If you want to get involved, [contact your local library](/libraries/).